Adriaan Fokker: Early life and education

 The year 1942 consequently marked a turning point in his life; after then he wrote many pieces in 31-equal, which are notable for using the 7th harmonic as a consonant interval (31-equal has a much better approximation of the 7th harmonic than the ubiquitous 12-equal).
 He also made notable contributions to music theory, such as the Fokker periodicity block.

-In 1949 he became member of the Royal Netherlands Academy of Arts and Sciences.
+In 1949, Fokker became a Member of the Royal Netherlands Academy of Arts and Sciences.

-He died on 24 September 1972, at the age of 85, in Beekbergen near Apeldoorn.
+Fokker died on 24 September 1972 in Beekbergen at the age of 85.

 Musical instruments

 Fokker designed and had built a number of keyboard instruments capable of playing microtonal scales via a generalized keyboard.
 The best-known of these is his 31-tone equal-tempered organ, which was installed in Teyler's Museum in Haarlem in 1951.
 It is commonly called the Fokker organ.
 The Fokker organ is currently property of the Huygens-Fokker Foundation and it moved to the Bamzaal in Muziekgebouw aan 't IJ.
 Regularly concerts take place on this instrument in the Bamzaal.